-Hampton Academy is a State of NJ, Dept. of Education approved private day school for first through twelfth grade students with disabilities.
+Hampton Academy is a State of NJ, Dept. of Education approved private day school from kindergarten through twelfth grade students with disabilities.
 Our strong academic program, which is aligned with New Jersey Core Curriculum Content Standards, is supported by the intensive therapeutic services students need to overcome obstacles to achievement.

 Ninety percent of Hampton Academy students reach their individual goals and successfully complete our program.
 Our modern, air-conditioned, handicapped-accessible facility accommodates 90 students and is conveniently located in central Burlington County near routes 295, 38, 130, 206 and the New Jersey Turnpike.